ntu-news-media-lab/Seekr/README.md

     * pip install lxml

 ## 3.3 Some last tweaking to make the extension work
-1.  open the chrome menu by clicking on the 3 dots at the top right hand corner.
+1. Open the chrome menu by clicking on the 3 dots at the top right hand corner.
 Go to More tools > Extensions.
-(Or go to this link(chrome://extensions/))
+(Or go to this link [](chrome://extensions/))
 2. Look for the seekr extension.
 In the seekr extension box there is a field call  ID.
 Copy the ID.
 3. Navigate to the Seekr folder then open up  the host folder.
 4. Inside this folder there is a file call newsCrawler.
 Open newsCrawler file using notepad by right clicking it and selecting open with NotePad.